 The Coronavirus is not a listed condition in the North Carolina Workers’ Compensation Act, so workers will have to prove that their job places them at increased risk, in addition to the fact they contracted the Coronavirus due to their job.
 It certainly seems obvious to most that healthcare workers such as an emergency room doctor are at greater risk of contracting the Coronavirus from her job.
 She is exposed constantly to infected patients and their bodily fluids.
 She dons protective gear, but still risks contracting the disease, perhaps a stronger strain than most would encounter since her patients are those with severe and potentially life-threatening symptoms.

-Only time will tell as cases are litigated, and every state as well as the federal government has their own system, so what is compensable under each system will no doubt vary.
+Only time will tell as cases are litigated, and every state, as well as the federal government, has its own system, so what is compensable under each system will no doubt vary.
 Thus it is conceivable that a distribution center in one state may have a compensable claim and receive benefits, which a person working the same job in a different state will not.

 Worse still, many state legislatures are moving to pass legislation to exempt companies from liability from spreading the Coronavirus through negligent behavior, as well as in some cases, offering employers protection from liability under workers’ compensation laws.
 So in some states, the very laws created long ago to protect workers placed at greater risk of contracting disease such as the Coronavirus due to their jobs are being pushed aside by politicians eager to appease corporations.
 To date, North Carolina has not passed a law exempting workers from pursuing workers’ compensation claims stemming from falling ill with the Coronavirus, though all North Carolina workers should keep a watchful eye on their legislators.